Program News & Info

 Welcome to the Residential Energy Aggregation webpage for the Sussex-Warren Area Energy Cooperative (SWAEC).
 On this page you will find information specific to the SWAEC program.
 Feel free to browse the rest of our site for other general energy aggregation information.

 The Sussex-Warren Area Energy Cooperative was formed in October 2016 for the purpose of pooling purchasing and negotiating power for better energy pricing on electricity supply for residential customers.
-Since April 2017, residents participating in the SWAEC’s Energy Aggregation Program have saved an aggregate total of over $2.1M.
-During the most recent auction for the SWAEC, held on May 29, 2024, bids received were lower than the JCP&L BGS price to compare, and an award was made to IDT Energy, Inc., and the new contract term began with residents’ meter reads in September 2024 and will end with November 2025 meter reads.
+Since April 2017, residents participating in the SWAEC’s Energy Aggregation Program have saved an aggregate total of over $2.6M.
+During the most recent auction for the SWAEC, held on August 20, 2025, bids received were lower than the JCP&L BGS price to compare, and an award was made to IDT Energy, Inc., with the new contract term began with residents’ meter reads in December 2025 and will end with November 2026 meter reads.

-The initial program rate for the contract term beginning September 2024 for the Standard Program Option (no additional renewable energy) was $0.1119/kWh, and the program rate for the Green Program Option (100% renewable energy option; residents must opt-in to this program option) was $0.1196/kWh.
-The JCP&L BGS price-to-compare at the time of the auction was $0.117824/kWh.
-Information packets containing detailed information about the new rate and term, outreach meeting dates, etc., were mailed to eligible residents in mid-July 2024.
+The program rate for the contract term beginning December 2025 for the Standard Program Option (no additional renewable energy) was $0.1474/kWh, and the program rate for the Green Program Option (100% renewable energy option; residents must opt-in to this program option) was $0.14962/kWh.
+The JCP&L BGS price-to-compare at the time of the auction was $0.156029/kWh.
+Information packets containing detailed information about the new rate and term, outreach meeting dates, etc., were mailed to eligible residents in October 2025.

-Participating members in the SWAEC as of June 1, 2025, include the Fredon Township (Lead Agency for the cooperative), Alpha Borough, Andover Borough, Blairstown Township, Branchville Borough, Green Township, Hardwick Township, Harmony Township, Hope Township, Oxford Township, Town of Phillipsburg, Stanhope Borough, and Stillwater Township.
+Participating members in the SWAEC’s December 2025 GEA Program, include the Fredon Township (Lead Agency for the cooperative), Alpha Borough, Andover Borough, Blairstown Township, Branchville Borough, Green Township, Hardwick Township, Harmony Township, Hope Township, and Oxford Township.

-Program information including a copy of the postcard notice regarding the price adjustment effective 6/1/25, the original information packets mailed in July 2024, a program video, rates and term, and important program dates can be found on this web page by scrolling down.
+Program information including a copy of the postcard notice regarding the end of the previous contract with IDT Energy, the information packets about the new contract with Constellation NewEnergy, Inc. mailed in October 2025, a program video, rates and term, and important program dates can be found on this web page by scrolling down.
 Residents are also encouraged to call the SWAEC program’s energy consultants at 866-688-5197 option 3 with questions about the program.

 Options STANDARD GREEN JCP&L's BASIC GENERATION SERVICE